oliverjam/oliverjames-v3/src/blog/setting-up-a-project.md

 ### Node server

-If I'm devleoping a server I usually reach for [nodemon](https://nodemon.io/).
+If I'm developing a server I usually reach for [nodemon](https://nodemon.io/).
 It's similar to browser-sync in that it will watch your files and automatically restart your server when you save changes.

 Where you would normally run `node myfile.js` you use `nodemon myfile.js`.